If you want to bring an ice pack with you on your next flight, the rules can vary depending on the type of pack that you want to bring.

 They recommend checking with the airline to make sure that you won’t run into any issues.

-Will Ice Packs Explode on a Plane?
+Ice Packs Are Unlikely to Explode on a Plane

 There is an unlikely yet slim possibility that an ice pack will explode on a plane.